bitovi/academy/src/react-native/12-storing-state/storing-state.md

 @sourceref ./StackRoute.tsx
 @highlight 4-23, 25

-Before we get into using `route` in on each `Screen` of the `Navigator`, considering we're using TypeScript, we need to make an effort to make sure the properties for each component are properly typed.
-For this we name a type, the `ShopStackParamList`.
+Before we get into using `route` on each `Screen` of the `Navigator`, considering we're using TypeScript, we need to make an effort to make sure the properties for each component are properly typed.
+For this, we will create a type, `ShopStackParamList`.

-For each screen we type the expected properties that will be passed along each route.
+For each screen we will type the expected properties that will be passed along each route.
 The `Home` in this case doesn't expect any parameters to be passed to it, so we leave it undefined.
 The `UserProfile` and `Storefront` contain a few properties.

-Now, our `createStackNavigator` now includes a type we've made `ShopStackParamList`.
+Now, our `createStackNavigator` includes a type we've made `ShopStackParamList`.
 Because of this, now if we provide our screen components `Props` as route params, TypeScript will be able to able to identify what parameters are accessible from the components `route.params`.

 While the `route` is accessible from the `Navigator`, in order to utilize the parameters being passed by the it we can do so within each component instead.